Sauradyuti/CoreData-to-YAML/README.md

 # CoreData-to-YAML
-CoreData-to-YAML  As the name suggests, this tool converts Xcode Core Data Model to YAML.
+As the name suggests, this tool converts Xcode Core Data Model to YAML.

 ## Dependencies:
 Node.js